A Q&A with My Pet’s Vet Group CEO, Bob Singleton

 What is your team’s proudest accomplishment?

 We are proud of many things, but we are most proud of the impact we have had on the people who work with us.
 We have a link on our website that has several doctor and staff testimonials.
 They experience a huge shift in culture at MPVG compared to the industry norm.
-We give people the opportunity and challenge to achieve and then recognize and reward their achievement.
+We give people the opportunity and challenge to achieve and then recognize and reward their achievements.
 We also have one of the largest profit-sharing programs in the industry, where we distribute up to 22-23% of our profit margin.

 We are also proud of our accomplishments supporting rescues and those who rescue homeless and abused pets including thousands of spay/neuters and facilitating the most adoptions on an Adoption Day in the history of the San Antonio Humane Society.